BitLox/simple_ton/README.md

 # Description

+The script will automatically determine the host system, MacOSX or Linux.

+MS Windows support is in the works.

 # wallet.sh (./wallet.sh)

 This script is suitable for quick deployment of a wallet from scratch.
 Performing the necessary actions before receiving tokens and after.